hyperflask/hyperflask-docs/docs/guides/setup.md

  - [SQLORM Syntax Highlighting](https://marketplace.visualstudio.com/items?itemName=hyperflask.sqlorm-language-support)
  - [Jinjapy Language Support](https://marketplace.visualstudio.com/items?itemName=hyperflask.jinjapy-language-support)

-## Installation using Hyperflask-Start
+## Starting a new project using Hyperflask-Start

-We will use [Hyperflask-Start](https://github.com/hyperflask/hyperflask-start) to create our project.
+[Hyperflask-Start](https://github.com/hyperflask/hyperflask-start) is the starter kit for Hyperflask projects.
+It is the recommended experience.

 Launch the following command to create your project:

     curl -L https://raw.githubusercontent.com/hyperflask/hyperflask-start/main/start.sh | bash

 This will prompt you for some options and create the project in a new folder.

+!!! note
+    The start.sh script is very simple and uses a container to create a new project using [cookiecutter](https://cookiecutter.readthedocs.io).
+    To directly create a project using cookiecutter, run the following command:

+    ```
+    cookiecutter gh:hyperflask/hyperflask-start
+    ```

 ## Launching using VS Code and dev containers